University campus in West Virginia

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Cloud Computing Degree Programs in West Virginia — Detailed School Profiles
+In-depth Cloud Computing program profiles in West Virginia

 At the associate's level, the standout here is hands-on lab access to real cloud infrastructure—you're not just reading about AWS, you're building and deploying actual applications in a live environment.
 Students work on capstone projects that mirror real-world scenarios, giving you portfolio pieces employers actually care about.
 Blue Ridge has developed relationships with regional tech employers who actively recruit graduates, and many students land jobs before graduation through internship placements.
 The curriculum balances breadth (multiple cloud platforms) with depth in networking fundamentals, so you understand what's happening under the hood.
 Graduates commonly move into cloud support roles or systems administration within 6 months, with several progressing to cloud engineer positions within 2 years.